sam-ludlow/mame-ao/README.md

 - Files will not be imported if its SHA1 is not in the current MAME version.
 - Only .ZIP archives will be extracted, other archive formats (.7z, .rar, ...) will be considered ROMs and not work.
 If you have these extract them manually to the import directory.
 - Successfully imported files will be moved from the IMPORT directory to the store, all other files are left in place, including archives.

+## Export
+__NOTE: Export only currently supports Machine ROM (MR).
+Others coming soon.__

+If you want to use the downloaded assets (ROMs & DISKs) anywhere other than MAME-AO you probably aren't that happy with the way it stores files.
+Hash stores, no ZIPs, uncompressed ROMs or symbolic links, oh dear what am I supposed to do with those?

+Well that's what the export command is for use it like so:

+__.export \<type\> \<directory\>__

+For example __.export mr C:\My MAME ROMs__

+Type can be:
+- MR – Machine ROM (only one currently supported)
+- MD – Machine DISK
+- SR – Software ROM
+- SD – Software DISK

+Everything it can will be exported to the specified directory.

+Machine ROMs will be in split-set format (separate parent ZIP & child diff ZIPs).
+If anything is missing the ZIP will not be created.

+A HTML report will be created containing details of the export.

+## HTML Reports

+Some MAME-AO functions will produce HTML reports, so you can take a look what it's been doing, they are saved to the ___REPORTS__ directory.

 ## Internal Workings